GLab/glab.github.io/manuals/user/topology.md

 ToMaTo provides tutorials for new users.
 These tutorials can also be accessed from the topology list page. [→ go now](https://master.tomato-lab.org/tutorial)

 It is possible to load third-party tutorials which can also be used for educational purposes.
-Consult the [developer's manual](/manuals/dev) to learn how to write your own tutorials.
+Consult the [advanced user's manual](/manuals/dev) to learn how to write your own tutorials.

 ## <a name="export"></a>Export and Import